autmav/autmav_reviews/summaries/README.md

 For the currently listed papers, there are empty fields.
 Based on the paper title, find the data and aomplete the information.

-*IPORTANT NOTE:* This document is created to summarize the research work!
+*IMPORTANT NOTE:* This document is created to summarize the research work!
 Try to give the explanation, *AS BRIEF AS POSSIBLE!*.
 Writing more than a half-page of paper for each article makes the resulting summary too long.

 For each paper, first add the paper name as the heading.
 Add the following data: